Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

-\begin{proposition} In the category $\mathbf{Icm}$, an arrow is a monomorphism if and only if it is a $B_2$-monomorphism (see Example \ref{exa:icmonoid_B_2}). \end{proposition} \begin{proof} By definition, monomorphisms in $\mathbf{Icm}$ must be $B_2$-monomorphisms.
-Conversely, Example \ref{exa:Yoneda_correspondence_icmonoids} implies that $B_2$-monomorphisms $f:(M,+_M,0_M) \to (N,+_N,0_N)$ are given by injective functions $f:M \to N$.
-Because injections are monomorphisms in $\mathbf{Set}$, we can directly check that injective morphisms in $\mathbf{Icm}$ are monomorphisms in $\mathbf{Icm}$ (see section \ref{ssec:Category_Icm}). \end{proof}
+\begin{proposition} In the category $\mathbf{Icm}$, an arrow is a monomorphism if and only if it is a $B_2$-monomorphism (see Example \ref{exa:icmonoid_B_2}). \end{proposition} \begin{proof} By Definition \ref{def:relative-monomorphisms}, monomorphisms in $\mathbf{Icm}$ must be $B_2$-monomorphisms.
+Conversely, Example \ref{exa:Yoneda_correspondence_icmonoids} implies that $B_2$-monomorphisms of the form $f:(M,+_M,0_M) \to (N,+_N,0_N)$ are given by injective functions $f:M \to N$.
+Because injections are monomorphisms in $\mathbf{Set}$, we can use a diagrammatic reasoning to deduce that that injective morphisms in $\mathbf{Icm}$ are monomorphisms in $\mathbf{Icm}$. \end{proof}